jamen/lavish/README.md

 # lavish
-> More efficient "npm install" using globals dirs + symlinking.
+> Better "npm install" using global cache and symlinking.

-Lavish downloads a flat package structure, and uses symlinking for all dependencies.
+Lavish downloads a flat package structure then uses symlinking for all dependencies.
 After you download a package once or twice, it will symlink instantly from there on out.
 This allows you to download less files and save time installing packages.

 ![Usage][usage-gif]